Controlling nonlinear PDEs using low-dimensional bilinear approximations obtained from data: Model predictive control

+To demonstrate the effectiveness of the K-ROM MPC approach, we again use a flow control problem, but of higher complexity.
+We now consider the \emph{fluidic pinball} \cite{DPMN18}, which is a configuration with three cylinders placed on the edges of an equidistant triangle with edge length $1.5 R$, where $R$ is the cylinder radius, cf.~Fig.~\ref{fig:fluidicPinball}.
+In order to entirely avoid point-wise evaluations of the flow field, we only observe the forces acting on the cylinders.
+To increase the number of observables, we use delay coordinates, which is a very common approach (see, for instance, \cite{BBP+17}):

-To demonstrate the effectiveness of the K-ROM MPC approach, we again consider the example of the 2D Navier--Stokes equations.
-The goal is to control the lift by rotating the cylinder.
-Since the lift coefficient is one of the observables, we simply have to track the corresponding entry of $z$ in the MPC problem:
+The goal is to control the lift forces of all three cylinders by rotating the cylinders two and three.
+Hence, we simply have to track the corresponding entries of $z$ in the MPC problem:

-We want to allow control inputs between $-2$ and $2$ and since the control does not enter linearly into the system, we create two K-ROMs which are \emph{localized} in the control domain.
-This means that we approximate the Koopman operators $\Kcal_{-2}$, $\Kcal_{0}$ and $\Kcal_{2}$ and construct two reduced models of the form \eqref{eq:KROM_continuous}, one of which is valid on the interval $[-2,0)$ and the other one on the interval $[0,2]$.
-Similar ideas of localized reduced order models are often used in the \emph{reduced basis} community (cf.~e.g.~\cite{AHKO12,BDPV17}).
+We want to allow control inputs between $-2$ and $2$ in each direction and since the control does not enter linearly into the system, we create multiple K-ROMs which are \emph{localized} in the control domain.
+This means that we approximate nine Koopman operators $\Kcal_{\mathcal{I}}$ with

-Figure~\ref{fig:vonKarman_MPC} shows the MPC solution for a sinusoidal reference trajectory of the lift.
-We see in Figure~\ref{fig:vonKarman_MPC}~(a) that this curve can be tracked very well except in situations where the control bounds are active which is the case when the lift is either very large or very low (cf.~Figure~\ref{fig:vonKarman_MPC}~(b)).
+and construct six reduced models of the form \eqref{eq:KROM_continuous}, each of which is valid on the respective part of the control domain.
+Similar ideas of localized reduced order models are often used in the \emph{reduced basis} community (cf., e.g., \cite{AHKO12,BDPV18}).

+We now study the performance of the behavior of the K-ROM based controller for different Reynolds numbers.
+In \cite{DPMN18} it was argued that the fluidic pinball without control possesses a periodic solution for $Re<90$, then a quasi-periodic solution, and that the system behaves chaotically for $Re \geq 120$.
+Consequently, it becomes more and more challenging to construct accurate surrogate models with increasing Reynolds number.

+As the first case, we set $Re=100$, i.e., we have quasi-periodic dynamics in the uncontrolled system.
+In this case, a simple DMD approximation ($\psi(z) = z$) is sufficiently accurate, and we obtain a twelve-dimensional bilinear surrogate model with a time step of $0.1$.
+In comparison to solving the full system (where we use adaptive time stepping such that the CFL number is below 0.5), a speed-up factor of more than six orders of magnitude is obtained, and real-time applicability is achieved.
+The resulting system behavior for a piecewise constant reference state is shown in Fig.~\ref{fig:fluidicPinball_Re100} and we observe excellent control performance.

+As the second case, we set $Re=140$ such that the system behaves mildly chaotically.
+We see in Fig.~\ref{fig:fluidicPinball_Re140}~(a) that the fluctuations around the desired state are increased.
+This is due to two facts.
+First, the system is chaotic and hence much more difficult to control.
+Furthermore, the accuracy of the K-ROM is lower than for the quasi-periodic case such that the MPC problems \eqref{eq:MPC} and \eqref{eq:MPC_Koopman} do not necessarily possess the same solutions any longer.
+Nevertheless, the control task is still performed quite satisfactorily, considering that we have replaced a nonlinear PDE with $\approx 50,000$ cells and $\approx 150,000$ degrees of freedom by a twelve-dimensional linear system.